aparkening/aparkening.github.io/_posts/2019-07-19-send_simple_word_complex_uses.markdown

 This gets the job done; my north wall can get several saw cuts.
 But to access more `MiterSaw` methods that rip along the grain or make a sliding compound cut, for example, I need to update _both_ the `Wall` class and the `MiterSaw` class.
 That gets messy quickly when I scale the program to have a crew building many houses at once.

 ## My Hero
-It turns out that `send` can help by introducing very helpful metaprogramming to my explicit `case` statement.
+It turns out that `send` can help by introducing metaprogramming to my explicit `case` statement.

 ```
 class Wall